-What are Scandinavian-inspired working models?
+What are scandinavian-inspired working models?

 The Scandi influence has been undeniable in recent years.
 With the concept of ‘Hygge’ influencing how we live and the desirable design influences appearing in our homes, we’re looking to our friends in the north of Europe for inspiration in lots of areas of life.
 It’s therefore unsurprising that their work-life balance approach is starting to be considered over here.

 The most popular Scandi working trends are the 4 working day week in Norway and 6 hour work days in Sweden.
-The idea of these changes was to bring a better work-life balance to their nation’s workers and, its been found that both types of working patterns WORK!
+The idea of these changes was to bring a better work-life balance to their nation’s workers and, it’s been found that both types of working patterns WORK!
 Socialnomics reported that a recent study found Sweden’s 6-hour workday resulted in a reduction of sick days for Nurses by 4.7% and the quality of patient care improved.
 With these figures, it’s unsurprising that we’re all entertaining the idea of changing our working ways.

 Is Scandi working just for the modern worker?

-While this way of working is designed for everyone, it comes off the back of the changing requirements for workplaces from Millennials and Gen Z. Having a posh coffee machine and well-located office will not cut it with the next generations.
+While this way of working is designed for everyone, it comes off the back of the changing requirements for workplaces from Millennials and Gen Z. Having a post coffee machine and well-located office will not cut it with the next generations.
 Their needs revolve around a satisfying work-life balance and flexibility, whilst some may argue people have wanted this for a long time, it’s the new generation that has decided to use their voices (and their feet) to initiate the change.